+These three countries were the most visited this past year by our students

+\$35,000 in scholarships

+awarded to U-M School of Nursing students in 2019-20

+nursing.umich.edu | 17

+THE UNIVERSITY OF MICHIGAN IS THE #1 PUBLIC RESEARCH UNIVERSITY IN THE U.S.

+RESEARCH

-These three countries were the most visited this past year by UMSN graduate students our students traveled to study, conduct research, volunteer and more \$32,000 in scholarships awarded to UMSN students in 2018-19 THE UNIVERSITY OF MICHIGAN IS ONE OF THE NATION'S LARGEST PUBLIC RESEARCH UNIVERSITIES RESEARCH Nursing research is a critical aspect of health care research.
-Our faculty members are world-renowned experts leading high-impact and scientifically rigorous investigations.
+Nursing research is a critical aspect of health care research.
+Our faculty members are world-renowned experts leading highimpact and scientifically rigorous investigations.
 In addition, we are continually developing and improving collaborations with interdisciplinary partners at U-M and around the world.
-UMSN is steadfastly committed to advancing innovative and impactful science designed to improve practice, health care delivery, and above all, patient outcomes.
-Resources THE STATISTICAL ONLINE COMPUTATIONAL RESOURCE (SOCR) develops, validates and shares Big Data modeling techniques, statistical analysis methods and computational tools.
+U-M School of Nursing is steadfastly committed to advancing innovative and impactful science designed to improve practice, health care delivery, and above all, patient outcomes.

+Resources

+advanced health analytics.

+THE STATISTICAL ONLINE COMPUTATIONAL RESOURCE (SOCR) develops, validates and shares Big Data modeling techniques, statistical analysis methods and computational tools.
 APPLIED BIOSTATISTICS LABORATORY consists of a team of statisticians who apply their knowledge and training to your biomedical research.
-THE HEALTH ANALYTIC COLLABORATORY (HAC) is an incubator for collaboration and digital scholarship that emphasizes team-based transdisciplinary data science and advanced health analytics.
-Research Centers THE CENTER FOR SEXUAL AND HEALTH DISPARITIES conducts research on sexuality, gender and sexual health, focusing on individual, community and structural risk factors for poor sexual health and HIV/STIs.
+THE HEALTH ANALYTIC COLLABORATORY (HAC) is an incubator for collaboration and digital scholarship that emphasizes team-based transdisciplinary data science and Research Centers THE CENTER FOR SEXUAL AND HEALTH DISPARITIES conducts research on sexuality, gender and sexual health, focusing on individual, community and structural risk factors for poor sexual health and HIV/STIs.
 THE CENTER FOR STUDY OF DRUGS, ALCOHOL, SMOKING AND HEALTH (DASH) focuses on addressing clinical, educational and research issues related to substance use.
 THE CENTER FOR COMPLEXITY AND SELF-MANAGEMENT OF CHRONIC DISEASE provides an infrastructure to support interdisciplinary approaches to self-management of chronic disease.
 COMPLEX ACES, COMPLEX AID (CASCAID) is a study group formed to redress the adverse impacts of trauma by studying and creating interventions.
 THE CENTER FOR IMPROVING PATIENT AND POPULATION HEALTH (CIPPH) brings together diverse health care fields in teambased approaches to aid patients and vulnerable populations.
-THE FOGARTY INTERNATIONAL TRAINING PROGRAM for Strengthening Non-Communicable Disease Research and Training Capacity allows UMSN to host trainees from Thailand for postdoctoral research.
+THE FOGARTY INTERNATIONAL TRAINING PROGRAM for Strengthening Non-Communicable Disease Research and Training Capacity allows U-M School of Nursing to host trainees from Thailand for postdoctoral research.
 THE PIVOT HUB is dedicated to revolutionizing how we think about preventing health care-associated harm through training, collaboration with health care systems, and research.

-BIOBEHAVIORAL SCIENCE Brain health, sexual health, cancer, HIV, diabetes, respiratory, exercise and physical function, pelvic floor disruptions and wound care Our Research UMSN is a leader and interdisciplinary partner in expansive areas of research aimed at improving all aspects of health.
+BIOBEHAVIORAL SCIENCE Brain health, sexual health, cancer, HIV, diabetes, respiratory, exercise and physical function, pelvic floor disruptions and wound care Our Research The U-M School of Nursing is a leader and interdisciplinary partner in expansive areas of research aimed at improving all aspects of health.